Treatment for PTSD

 CBT used in the treatment of PTSD tries to change the way a trauma victim feels and acts by influencing his patterns of thinking and behaviour.
 It uncovers the negative emotions, helping the individual to identify thoughts and feelings making him feel afraid.

-Examples of CBT in Treatment of PTSD at CHMC Dubai
+Examples of CBT in Treatment of PTSD

 Short-term treatment typical of CBT is often the only option in military settings.
 This attitude with limited treatment time greatly reduces the chances of recovery.

-Prolonged Exposure (PE)
+Prolonged Exposure (PE) in Treatment for PTSD

-Cognitive Processing Therapy (CPT)
+Cognitive Processing Therapy (CPT) in Treatment for PTSD

-PTSD Treatment with Psychodynamic Psychotherapy at CHMC Dubai
+PTSD Treatment with Psychodynamic Psychotherapy

 Methods of In-Depth Therapy in PTSD Treatment

 Psychodynamic psychotherapy (counselling) places a large emphasis on the exploration of the unconscious.
-The main approach of the psychodynamic psychotherapy is uncovering and making conscious the hidden upsetting feelings, and thoughts.
+The main approach of psychodynamic psychotherapy is uncovering and making conscious the hidden upsetting feelings and thoughts.
 Such suppressed and unconscious content influences the patient’s current behaviour.
 That’s why the psychodynamic psychotherapy focuses not only on the encapsulated trauma content but also on the current conflicts with roots in the past.

 Group Therapy.
 Treating PTSD with Interpersonal Psychotherapy

-Interpersonal Psychotherapy is an effective group therapy treatment for PTSD involving meeting with a group of other people sharing the same, or a similar traumatic event.
+Interpersonal Psychotherapy is an effective group therapy treatment for PTSD involving meeting with a group of other people sharing the same or a similar traumatic event.
 It is easier to talk about traumatic events with other people who have been through a similar experience.
 An open trial of interpersonal psychotherapy reported high rates of remission from PTSD symptoms without using exposure.

-Treatment with medication at CHMC in Dubai.
 Medication treatment for PTSD.
 The picture shows tablets used in the PTSD treatment.
 It shows an open bottle with few capsules lying on a paper shit with the inscription PTSD.
 The picture relates to treatment for PTSD

 Treatment for PTSD with medication

-The use of medication for PTSD treatment is not the first method of choice.
-However, the use of anti-depressants can be effective especially in the treatment of severe and/or residual PTSD and by co-existing psychiatric comorbidities such as depression.
-In such cases Selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) are helpful in reducing the strength of the PTSD symptoms.
+The use of anti-depressants can be effective, especially in the treatment of severe and/or residual PTSD and/or co-existing psychiatric comorbidities such as depression.
+In such cases, selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) are helpful in reducing the intensity of the PTSD symptoms.

-Family Support in Therapy of PTSD
+Family Support in Treatment for of PTSD

 After a traumatic experience, it’s crucial for the affected individual to be supported by their family members.
 This includes actively listening and taking the other person’s feelings seriously.
-Especially in case of suicidal statements, immediate medical assistance should be sought.
+Especially in cases of suicidal statements, immediate medical assistance should be sought.

 Encourage the affected individual to start therapy and be willing to be involved if the therapist deems it helpful.
 Accept any support offers yourself so you can better assist and stay healthy at the same time.